Suwa clan: Edo period onwards

 Yoritada's eldest son, Yorimizu (頼水, 1571-1641) became the first daimyō to rule Suwa Domain, with the office of ōhōri passing down to his fourth son, Yorihiro (頼広).
 With this, the clan effectively split into two branches: the daimyō line and the ōhōri line.
 To distinguish themselves from the daimyō line, the priestly line altered one of the Chinese characters of their surname (from 諏訪 to 諏方).

-All in all, ten generations served as daimyō of Suwa Domain until the abolition of the han system during the Meiji period.
+All in all, ten generations served as daimyō of Suwa Domain until the abolition of the han system during the Meiji era.

 Meanwhile, the establishment of State Shinto abolished the tradition of hereditary succession among Shinto priesthood, including that of Suwa Grand Shrine.
 Local clans such as the Suwa lost control of the shrine's traditional priestly offices (which in turn became defunct) as government appointees began to manage the shrine, which passed under state control.

 The last Suwa ōhōri, the fifteenth since Yorihiro, died in 2002 with no heirs.